 In other words, why not behave like airline mechanics who

-replace parts after a certain amount of time wait for them to
+replace parts after a certain amount of time rather than wait for them to

 fail?
 Instead of letting your digestive system, muscles, and heart

 a maintenance schedule in which every 20 or so years you use stem cells